 Dr. Daniel Camacho DMD (2009) – Completed his undergraduate work as a pre-dental major at the University of Connecticut.
 He graduated as a Rowe Honors Scholar, with a degree in Molecular and Cell Biology.
 His undergraduate thesis was titled “Characterization of Drosophila Interacting Genes: Elucidating the Mechanism(s) of PolyQ Toxicity in Huntington’s Disease”.
 After graduation he received a full scholarship to the University of Connecticut School of Dental Medicine and spent time with members of the UConn staff operating a free dental clinic in Grenada.
-Dan graduated in 2017 and is currently enrolled in an advanced program as an Orthodontics Resident at Seton Hill University.
+Dan graduated in 2017 and enrolled in an advanced program as an Orthodontics Resident at Seton Hill University.

 Aaron Radden (2009) – Graduated from Central Connecticut State University with a degree in Psychology, where he was a 2nd Team All American in Track and an Academic All American.
 He visited Kenya with his track coach and adopted several schools in the country by providing tuition, school uniforms, school supplies, and food to children who otherwise would have no access to these essentials.
 He recently completed his Master’s in Marriage and Family Therapy/Counseling (MFT) at Central Connecticut State University and is employed as a Program Director at Community Health Resources in Connecticut.
 He is doing research on predictive causes of dysfunction in families.
 He is a licensed LMFT and opened his own practice in 2020.